rails/rails/guides/source/contributing_to_ruby_on_rails.md

 #### The Hard Way

-In case you can't use the Rails development box, see section above, check [this other guide](development_dependencies_install.html).
+In case you can't use the Rails development box, see [this other guide](development_dependencies_install.html).

 ### Clone the Rails Repository ###